 Wildlife rehabilitators provide treatment and care to injured native species until they are healthy enough to be released.
 Positions in this field are available both on a volunteer and salaried basis.

 The primary duty of a wildlife rehabilitator is to examine injured wildlife and provide medical care and therapy to help them recover to the point at which they can be released.
 They determine whether an injury will require consultation from a veterinarian, and are responsible for seeking veterinary treatment for those animals requiring advanced care.

 The wildlife rehabilitator should have a good working knowledge of wound management, fluid administration, the nutritional needs of various species, and humane restraint and capture techniques.
-They are responsible for feeding, cleaning cages, and providing a safe environment for the animal to recuperate in.
+They are responsible for feeding, cleaning cages, and providing a safe environment for the animal.
 In many cases, rehabilitators raise orphaned young animals to maturity.

 Depending on their geographic location, rehabilitators may work with many species including deer, raccoons, woodpeckers, eagles, hawks, pelicans, herons, turtles, snakes, seals, hummingbirds, ducks, owls, bats, frogs, ferrets, geese, and swans.